kippt/developers.kippt.com/README.md

     fab add

 This will create necessary files and will instruct you to add image assets to correct folders.
-After this you'll need to run ```fab compile:<app_slug>``` command to generate the HTML for the app.
+After this you'll need to run ```fab render:<app_slug>``` command to generate the HTML for the app.

 Once the app is compiled correctly, you'll need to compile the app directory